siv-org/silently-cancellable-votes/Overview.md

 The original published SIV vote totals remain unchanged.
 This new sum of secretly-cancelled votes is also published, and its numbers can be subtracted from the SIV total, for the "uncorrupted" total.

-Then, **Admin** can then creates a zero-knowledge proof of the sum of all cancelled votes, to prove each cancellation was authorized by the individual voters' themselves, but without revealing to 3rd-party coercers or bribers which votes were cancelled.
+**Admin** can then create a zero-knowledge proof of the sum of all cancelled votes, to prove each cancellation was authorized by the individual voters' themselves, but without revealing to 3rd-party coercers or bribers which votes were cancelled.

 Fundamentally, the admin is proving in zero-knowledge that: